Leo Brewer

 Leo Brewer (13 June 1919, St. Louis, Missouri – 22 February 2005, Lafayette, California) was an American physical chemist.
 Considered to be the founder of modern high-temperature chemistry, Brewer received his BS from the California Institute of Technology in 1940 and his PhD from the University of California, Berkeley, in 1942.
 Brewer joined the Manhattan Project following his graduate work, and joined the faculty at the University of California, Berkeley in 1946.
-Leo Brewer married Rose Sturgo (died 1989) in 1945.
+Leo Brewer married Rose Strugo (died 1989) in 1945.
 They had three children, Beth Gaydos, Roger Brewer, and Gail Brewer.
 He died in 2005 as a result of Beryllium poisoning from his work in World War II.

 Early life and education

 Brewer spent the first ten years of his life with his family in Youngstown, Ohio, where his father worked as a shoe repairman.
 In 1929, in the wake of the Great Depression, his family moved to Los Angeles, California.
 It was only six years later that Brewer decided to attend the California Institute of Technology.
 As an undergraduate at Caltech, Leo Brewer was strongly influenced by Professors E. Swift and D. Yost, and had his first taste of research studying equilibria and kinetics of olefin hydration under Professors D. Pressman and H. J. Lucas.
 After the B.S. in 1940, Professor Linus Pauling persuaded him to pursue advanced instruction at the University of California, Berkeley, where he continued kinetic studies under Professor Axel Olson.
 In the shadow of the United States' entrance into World War II, Brewer pursued his Ph.D. with steady determination, and completed his dissertation on the effect of electrolytes upon the kinetics of aqueous reactions in November 1942, after only 28 months.